-We have explored multiple implementations of the Protovis model [4,44].
-Our flagship implementation is written in JavaScript and enables web-based visualization; we have also begun a prototype implementation in Java to investigate cross-platform deployment (e.g., desktop and mobile) and more sophisticated optimization techniques, including staged compilation, parallel execution and hardware-accelerated rendering.
-Preliminary results [44] show order-of-magnitude scalability improvements over existing Java visualization libraries.
+We have explored multiple implementations of the Protovis model [4, 44].
+Our flagship implementation is written in JavaScript and enables web-based visualization; we have also built a prototype implementation in Java to investigate cross-platform deployment (e.g., desktop and mobile) and more sophisticated optimization techniques, including staged compilation, parallel execution and hardware-accelerated rendering.
+Preliminary results [44] show order-ofmagnitude scalability improvements over existing Java visualization libraries.

 We have also performed initial evaluations of Protovis [4].
 To evaluate expressiveness and efficiency, we built a variety of example applications.
 Using Protovis, we were able to quickly and concisely specify a diverse set of visualizations.
-A subset of these examples is shown in Figure 3, including classic visualizations originally drawn by hand juxtaposed with more modern examples, such as a mash-up with online mapping tools and interactive stacked graphs.
+A subset of these examples is shown in Figure 3, including classic visualizations originally drawn by hand juxtaposed with more modern examples, such as interactive stacked graphs and a "mash-up" with online mapping tools.
 To evaluate accessibility, we analyzed Protovis using the Cognitive Dimensions of Notation framework [34] and solicited feedback from designers, first in a closed beta and subsequently in public releases.
 The results find that Protovis compares favorably to other popular visualization frameworks such as Flare [39] and Processing [83].